Henderson High School Henderson High School

 Term 1

-Construct a software program focuses on constructing a computer program for a specified task including testing and debugging the program to ensure the program works correctly.
+Constructing a software program focuses on constructing a computer program for a specified task including testing and debugging the program to ensure the program works correctly.

-variables, assignment, predefined actions, expressions, and sequence, selection, and iteration control structures; and obtains and uses input from a user, sensors, or other external source.
+Variables, assignment, predefined actions, expressions, and sequence, selection, and iteration control structures; and obtains and uses input from a user, sensors, or other external source.

-Students progress to constructing complex computer programs using a text based programming language
+Students progress to constructing complex computer programs using a text-based programming language

 Term 2